icelandic-lt/mafia/README.md

 ## Status
 ![Experimental](https://img.shields.io/badge/Experimental-darkviolet)

 This project has a lot of 3rdparty dependencies that you need to get compiled and installed on your system.
 Also make sure to have CMake version > `3.18` installed to successfully compile all dependencies.
-You can alternatively use Nvidia NeMo Docker containers for running this code to have less hassle for installation.<br>
+You can alternatively use Nvidia NeMo Docker containers for running this code to have less hassle for getting the correct Python dependencies straight, but be aware of the caveats ahead.<br>
 Because some parts of the project use unmaintained 3rdparty projects like e.g. [OpenSeq2Seq](https://github.com/NVIDIA/OpenSeq2Seq), you need to use older dependencies to be compatible.
 This could be resolved in compiling the dependency [ctc_decoder](https://github.com/NVIDIA/OpenSeq2Seq/tree/master/decoders) oneself (e.g. use some alternative projects like [here](https://github.com/Slyne/ctc_decoder) and [here](https://github.com/parlance/ctcdecode)) or use the [PyTorch version](https://pytorch.org/audio/main/generated/torchaudio.models.decoder.ctc_decoder.html).
 But this is not implemented in this project.

 ## System Requirements